• Skip to primary navigation

 Regular butter may need softening first.

-Whipped butter has a mild flavor, while regular butter is rich and creamy.
+Whipped butter has a mild flavor, while regular butter is creamy.

 Whipped butter spoils faster because of the air.